 I have some thoughts on the diffusion of anti-access military technology over at The Diplomat During the Cold War, the Soviet Union had a strong political incentive to maximize diffusion.

 I've been frustrated by the discussion over counter-insurgency for quite some time.
 This week, I took those frustrations out on my WPR column: Of course, abandoning COIN doctrine would not.

 My WPR column this week tackles the Great Carrier Debate of '11, and tries to reframe some of the basic questions: A third method of interpreting weapons acquisition -- and.

 Via Ricks, a brief addendum from General William DePuy to Charli's post below on small unit dynamics: Why is that?
 It is because unlike a bomber crew, they don't have.

 On Friday evening, InksptsGulliver and I got into a long argument about the appropriate role of ideology in defense policymaking, and consequently of the meaning of “progressive” and “conservative” defense.

 Bernard Finel suggests that my rant last week about progressive thought on defense slighted existing progressive defense analysts.
 I partially agree, but only partially.
-The essay that I wrote was
+The essay that I wrote was.

-This week's Over the Horizon column is about inter-service rivalry: Because different services perform different missions, not all contribute equally to certain grand strategic tasks: The Royal
+This week's Over the Horizon column is about inter-service rivalry: Because different services perform different missions, not all contribute equally to certain grand strategic tasks: The Royal Navy's contribution to.